In this post, we’re going to share a lot of important facts about air conditioning and evaporative cooling.

 Also, evaporative coolers won’t dry out the air.
 They put moisture into the air and this means that they won’t dehydrate your skin and eyes.
 Air conditioning systems do often dry out skin and eyes since they remove moisture from the air.

 If you suffer from allergies then you should definitely consider an evaporative cooler versus air conditioning, as the process used in evaporative cooling may promote fewer allergy symptoms.
-Also, those who suffer from asthma may find that evaportive coolers help them to feel better too.
+Also, those who suffer from asthma may find that evaporative coolers help them to feel better too.